 Are there any sample materials we can view?

 The apprenticeship page on our website has lots of examples of content and guidelines for assessment.
-Samples for our new learning resources will be available in June 2017.
+Samples for our new learning resources are available here.

 How can we book with ILM as the EPA provider?

 Bookings will be administrated through Walled Garden.
-See the relevant qualification guide for further details.
+See the Level 3 Qualification guide and the Level 5 qualification guide.

 What documentation do you require in order to put the apprentice through the gateway?